TITLERIVALS

-Every match is assigned a referee.
-Reading the referee and matching your aggression to them is one of the most important tactical decisions you make before kickoff.
+Every match has a referee, and matching your aggression to how they officiate is one of the most important calls you make before kickoff.

 Strictness (1-9)